-The largest concentration of Native American Tribes east of the Mississippi River are found in Wisconsin, and each has a distinct culture and rich heritage.
+Wisconsin has one of the largest concentrations of Native American Tribes east of the Mississippi River, and each has a distinct culture and rich heritage.
 These are the 11 federally-recognized Tribes in Wisconsin:

 Bad River Band of Lake Superior Chippewa

 With a reservation located in Ashland County — one of the most northern points of Wisconsin — the Bad River Tribe’s reservation contains almost 500 miles of rivers and streams and over 30,000 acres of wetlands.

 The Ho-Chunk Nation hosts two major powwows every year, on Memorial Day and Labor Day.
 They feature cultural dancing, drumming competitions and traditional food and crafts, and the public is invited to attend.

 Lac Courte Oreilles Band of Lake Superior Chippewa

 There are a number of effigy mounds on the south shore of Lac Courte Oreilles lakes, which provides evidence that the area was home to Mound Builders who may have extended as far back as 500 B.C.